Tips for New Supervisors

 This definition of management focus on management as the process of accomplishing work through the efforts of others.
 Skilled managers can accomplish much more through others than they can through their own single efforts.

-Effective utilisation and coordination of resources such as capital, plant, materials, and labour to achieve defined objectives with maximum efficiency.
+Effective utilization and coordination of resources such as capital, plant, materials, and labour to achieve defined objectives with maximum efficiency.

 www.ecbp.org/glossary.htm